nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/garbage-collecting-orphaned-binaries.md

 ---
 {{! excerpt}}

-The binary files attached to documents are not stored in the database but using a specialized binary store (typically filesystem-based or S3), and are not removed like documents (see [Deleting Documents]({{page page='deleting-documents'}})).
+The binary files attached to documents are not stored in the database but using a specialized binary store (typically filesystem-based or S3), and are not removed like documents (see [Trash Service]({{page page='trash-service'}})).

 {{! /excerpt}}